robertotejero/NMR-Structure-Calculation-using-CYANA-and-ASDP/README.md

 * ACO=<*.aco file name>. for the one converted, i.e. [dihe.tbl](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/L22_dihe.tbl)
 * When calling Xplor, that is the CreateProc command in the control file, the most important parts should be put at the end:    ```-da <Magnitude> -rh <Rhombicity> -da2 <Magnitude for second media> -rh2 <Rhombicity for second media>```
   This data can be retrieved from the 911.rdc CYANA file where first two lines hold that data.
 Here is the [example](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/allrdc_xplor)
+* Number of cycles = 7.
+The software is smart enough to stop before that if proper convergence achieved, so use always number of cycles = 7.
 ### Run
 To run ASDP with Xplor, you could either use ASDP-GUI, or the command like:
 ```/opt/software/asdp-1.0-release/bin/asdp -c <control file name> -o <output folder> -v >& <log file name> &```